Picatout/metal_detector/readme.md

 metal_detector
 ==============

 A simple metal detector built around a PIC10F322 and a 2N3904 common base Colpitts oscillator.
+Although this detector is not as sensitive as a commercial one, it is cheap to build and make a good weekend project.

 schematic
 ---------